The NRSWA Supervisor course is designed to educate the supervisor on the health and safety aspects of street works.

-Courses also vary in their combinations of the units to provide delegates with the skills and knowledge to perform supervisory duties in accordance with the Street Works Act 1991.
+Courses also vary in their combinations of the units to provide delegates with the skills and knowledge to perform supervisory duties following the Street Works Act 1991.

 Successful completion of the NRSWA Training course results in you gaining a City & Guild or CABWI (location dependent) certificate.
 They will receive a certificate for each unit and a Street Works Card; hence showing your units of competence.
 The card is valid for five years.

 The course covers the following units:

 - 001 – Location & avoidance of underground apparatus (can be attended as an individual course)